jzipkin1812/Gravity_Switch/README.md

 * There is still no save file, so everything is unlocked right at the start.
 * All mechanics and objects from the original 2018 game are implemented.
 ## Plans for Future Versions
-* Finish world E.
-* Add Falling Sand.
 * Finish challenge levels.
 * Fix the editor pointer bug mentioned above.
+* Lock levels until you finish the previous ones.
+* Add an ending screen after E-10.